Darion333/Darion333.github.io/_posts/2024-8-14-Machine-Learning-Classification.md

 ![image](https://github.com/user-attachments/assets/93b00e86-d1e6-421a-a88f-1a746b70c2b1)

-* This data is from the training set, which the code will modify and train using the test data as a reference.
+* This data is from the training set
+* The training set contains data that the model uses to learn patterns and relationships.
+In this case, these are molecules with unknown cancerous properties.
+The model analyzes their structures and attempts to find patterns that correlate with being cancerous or not.
+The goal is to expose the model to diverse data so it can generalize and make predictions about unseen molecules.

 &nbsp;